gavieeen/precision-time-server/README.md

 [MIT License](LICENSE)

 # Project status
 Anyone may choose to fork this project or volunteer to step in as a maintainer or owner, allowing this project to keep going.
-You can also make an explicit request for maintainers.
+To contribute directly, please submit a pull request and we will review the changes!